Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We set the sofa in place and logged time, tools, and friction points for Assembly.
-Across two weeks, I rotated through TV nights, laptop work, and short naps to judge Comfort, while Marcus and Carlos stress-tested posture changes and edge-sitting.
-We tracked heat buildup during longer sessions for Cooling.
-Each week we checked tufting, seams, and spring feel for Durability.
-We measured walkway clearance and coffee-table reach for Layout Practicality, then ran vacuuming and spot-clean routines for Cleaning before weighing Value against the premium positioning.
+We set the sofa in place and logged time, tools, and friction points for assembly.
+Over two weeks, I rotated through TV nights, laptop work, edge-sitting, and short naps to judge comfort, while Marcus and Carlos pushed on posture changes and repeat sit-stand use.
+We tracked warmth during longer sessions for cooling, checked the tufting, seams, and spring feel for durability, measured walkway clearance and coffee-table reach for layout practicality, and ran vacuuming plus spot-clean routines to judge cleaning effort before weighing the overall value against the Bentley’s premium positioning.

 Our Testing Experience